xxv/pdfab/README.md

 To run the example, simply do:

-    ./pdfab.py test/namecard.svg test.json
+    ./pdfab.py namecard.svg test.json

-This will look for `namecard.svg` in the `test/templates/` directory (this is a Jinja2 thing) and generate a PDF for every item in the `test.json` file.
+This will read `namecard.svg` and generate a PDF for every item in the `test.json` file.

 License
 -------

 PDFab — churn out hundreds of beautiful templated PDFs
-Copyright (C) 2015  Steve Pomeroy <steve@staticfree.info>
+Copyright (C) 2015-2016  Steve Pomeroy <steve@staticfree.info>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by